Azure-Samples/iot-edge-complementary-code/csharp/cloud/README.md

 This workspace contains 2 folders:

-1. cloud- This folder contains an Azure Functions App project  as shown in the architecture diagram.
+1. cloud - This folder contains an Azure Functions App project as shown in the architecture diagram.
 This Azure function project serves as the Cloud complement to the IoT Edge compression module code.
-It demonstrates decompressing a compressed message which is sent from the IoT Edge module through Edge Hub and writing the decompressed message to Azure Blob Storage.
+It receives a compressed message sent from the IoT Edge module through Edge Hub and decompresses the message, writing it to Azure Blob Storage.

 2. shared - This folder contains two .NET library projects - *Compression* and *CompressionTests*.  *Compression* is the compression library code used by both the Azure Fiunctions App project in this workspace and the Azure IoT Edge solution in the *edge* workspace.
 The *Compression* library uses the *GZipStream* compression class, included in the .NET Core Framework. *CompressionTests* is an xUnit.net unit test application.